 ENVD Ambassador Program

-ENVD ambassadors are students that serve as liaisons between prospective students, parents, and the university, as well as promote the Program in Environmental Design and provide connections between prospective and current ENVD students, faculty, alumni and donors through informational and outreach events.
+ENVD ambassadors are students that serve as liaisons between prospective students, parents, and the university, as well as promote the Program in Environmental Design and provide connections between prospective and current ENVD students, staff, faculty, alumni and donors through informational and outreach events.

-What Does an Ambassador Do?
+What Does a Student Ambassador Do?

 - General Admission Tours of the Environmental Design Building